yewyewXD/React-Weather-App/README.md

 ## Description

-V1: A weather web application which shows weather of countries all around the world.
+V1: A weather web application which shows weather of countries all around the world. <br>
-V2: A weather search app which allows to get a place's and its nearby cities' weather & temperature.
+V2: A weather search app which allows to get a place's and its nearby cities' weather & temperature.<br>

 ## Build status